tttMelody/KAP-manual/en/model/sample_dataset.en.md

 * DEFAULT.KYLIN_COUNTRY
   The country dimension table.
 Links to KYLIN_ACCOUNT.

-The five tables together constitute the structure of the entire star model.
+The five tables together constitute the structure of the entire snowflake data model.
 Below is a relational diagram of them.

 ![](images/dataset_1.png)